tc39/proposal-smart-pipelines/readme.md

 ## Smart RHS syntax
 When the parser checks the RHS, it must determine what style it is in.
 There are four outcomes: tacit constructor, tacit function, parameterized expression, or invalid RHS.

-The goal here is to minimize the parsing lookahead that the compiler must check before it can distinguish between tacit style and placeholder style.
-By restricting the space of valid tacit RHS expressions without placeholders, the rule prevents [garden-path syntax](https://en.wikipedia.org/wiki/Garden_path_sentence) that would otherwise be possible: such as `… |> compose(f, g, h, i, j, k, #)`.
+The goal here is to minimize the parsing lookahead that the compiler must check before it can distinguish between tacit style and topic-token style.
+By restricting the space of valid tacit RHS expressions without topic variables, the rule prevents [garden-path syntax](https://en.wikipedia.org/wiki/Garden_path_sentence) that would otherwise be possible: such as `… |> compose(f, g, h, i, j, k, #)`.

-Another goal is to statically prevents a writing JavaScript programmer from accidentally omitting a placeholder where they meant to put one.
+Another goal is to statically prevents a writing JavaScript programmer from accidentally omitting a topic variable where they meant to put one.
 For instance, if `x |> 3` were not a syntax error, then it would be a useless operation and almost certainly not what the writer intended.
-The JavaScript programmer is encouraged to use placeholders and avoid tacit style, where tacit style may be visually confusing to the reader.
+The JavaScript programmer is encouraged to use topic variables and avoid tacit style, where tacit style may be visually confusing to the reader.

 The parsing rules are such that: